Invite Your Teammates

 • Managing projects within the account

-• Managing users on both the account and projects levels
+• Managing users on both the account and project levels

 • Approving or rejecting requests to add new users to the account

-• Advanced task management (e.g deleting or changing any task incl other users’ tasks)
+• Advanced task management (e.g, deleting or changing any task, including other users’ tasks)

 • Overseeing project dashboards, productivity reports, and activity logs.